V. Volodarsky: Journalist and censor

-In mid-October 1917, while the Bolsheviks were debating whether to try to overthrow the Russian Provisional Government, Volodarsky sided with Grigory Zinoviev and Lev Kamenev, who were against the insurrection.
-At the Second Congress of Soviets during the October Revolution of 1917, Volodarsky was elected to the All-Russian Central Executive Committee (VTsIK).
-He was appointed editor of the Red Gazette in Petrograd and chief of the Press Division of the Executive Committee of the Union of Northern Communes.
-This gave him broad censorship powers.
+At the Second Congress of Soviets on October 26, Volodarsky was elected to the All-Russian Central Executive Committee (VTsIK).
+He was appointed editor of the Red Gazette in Petrograd and chief of the press division of the Executive Committee of the Union of Northern Communes, making him in effect the commissar for press, agitation, and propaganda — with broad censorship powers — for the northern region.